top of page

 if you have a paid license, you will be asked to choose during license activation whether or not you permit telemetry.
 If you do choose to do so, it will greatly help us improve Genozip for your specific use case.
 You can always switch telemetry on or off by re-activating using genozip --activate.

-If you are using a free license, telemetry is always enabled.
+If you are using a Student or Evaluation license, telemetry is always enabled.

 Data retention policy